-Any of Judge Robert Bork's four positions in private practice, academia, the Executive Branch and the Judiciary would have been the high point of a brilliant career, but he has managed all of them.
+Any one of Judge Robert Bork's four positions in private practice, academia, the Executive Branch or the Judiciary would have been the high point of a brilliant career, but he has managed all of them.
 As The New York Times stated in 1981, "Mr. Bork is a legal scholar of distinction and principle."

-- Professor at Yale Law School for 15 years; holder of two endowed chairs; graduate of the University of Chicago Law School, Phi Beta Kappa and managing editor of the Law Review. - Arguably the nation's foremost authority on antitrust law and constitutional law.
-Author of dozens of scholarly works, including The Antitrust Paradox, the leading work on antitrust law. - Experienced practitioner and partner at Kirkland & Ellis. - Solicitor General of the United States, 1973-77, representing the United States before the Supreme Court in hundreds of cases. - Unanimously confirmed for the D.C.
-Circuit in 1982, after receiving the ABA's highest rating- "exceptionally well qualified"-which is given to only a handful of judicial nominees each year.

-- No appellate judge in America has had a finer record on the bench: not one of his more than 100 majority opinions has been reversed by the Supreme Court. - Moreover, the reasoning of several of his dissents was adopted by the Supreme Court when it reversed opinions with which he had disagreed.
+- Professor at Yale Law School for 15 years; holder of two endowed chairs; graduate of the University of Chicago Law School, Phi Beta Kappa and managing editor of the Law Review. - Among the nation's foremost authorities on antitrust and constitutional law.
+Author of dozens of scholarly works, including The Antitrust Paradox, a leading work on antitrust law. - An experienced practitioner and partner at Kirkland & Ellis. - Solicitor General of the United States, 1973-77, representing the United States before the Supreme Court in hundreds of cases. - Unanimously confirmed by the Senate for the D.C.
+Circuit in 1982, after receiving the ABA's highest rating-- "exceptionally well qualified"--which is given to only a handful of judicial nominees each year. - As an appellate judge, he has an outstanding record: not one of his more than 100 majority opinions has been reversed by the Supreme Court. - The Supreme Court adopted the reasoning of several of his dissents when it reversed opinions with which he had disagreed.
 For example, in Sims v.
 CIA, Judge Bork criticized a panel opinion which had impermissibly, in his view, narrowed the circumstances under which the identity of confidential intelligence sources could be protected by the government.
 When the case was appealed, all nine members of the Supreme Court agreed that the panel's definition of "confidential source" was too narrow and voted to reverse.